Rusín: Geography

 Rusín is located about 31 km northeast of Bruntál and 55 km northwest of Ostrava.
-The municipality is situated in the Osoblažsko microregion on the border of with Poland.
+The municipality is situated in the Osoblažsko microregion on the border with Poland.
 It lies in the Zlatohorská Highlands.
 The highest point is the hill Rusínký kopec at 314 m above sea level.

-The Hrozová Stream, a tributary of the Osoblaha, forms the Czech-Polish border, then flows across the territory, and then forms a part of the northwestern municipal border.
+The Hrozová Stream (a tributary of the Osoblaha) forms the Czech–Polish border, then flows across the territory, and then forms a part of the northwestern municipal border.

 History

 The first written mention of Rusín is in the will of Vok of Rosenberg from 1262.
 In 1331, Rusín was bought by Heinek of Głubczyce and annexed to the Głubczyce estate.
 He owned the village for about 20 years.
 After his death, Rusín was inherited by the Lords of Fullstein, who annexed it to the Fullstein estate and owned it in the following centuries.

 Transport

 There are no railways or major roads passing through the municipality.